 Petronius’ gamble paid off.
 The time he bought by procrastinating proved enough for the emperor to change his mind, though exactly why Caligula did so is unclear.

 One suggestion is that Agrippa’s power of persuasion was enough to convince him that forcing his statue among the Temple of Jerusalem was unwise.
-Josephus, meanwhile, suggests that a more mundane reason: Caligula had promised Agrippa a favour in return for an especially good meal, and on this occasion Agrippa decided to call it in (Antiquities of the Jews 18.290-309).
+Josephus, meanwhile, suggests a more mundane reason: Caligula had promised Agrippa a favour in return for an especially good meal, and on this occasion, Agrippa decided to call it in (Antiquities of the Jews 18.290-309).

 Whatever the reason, the crisis was averted, and the Temple of Jerusalem remained unpolluted by pagan iconography.
 Caligula was the first emperor to try to force Jews to participate in the imperial cult.
 He was also, as it happens, the last.